Topics Map > Campus Services > Wisconsin Federation

 General login errors such as "Authentication failed," "Invalid username or password," etc.

 The specific error message will vary by campus, but this type of login error is most often due to a username/password mismatch.
 If you receive a username/password error, try using your credentials to log in to another campus system to which you have access.

 If you are able to log in to other campus applications using the same credentials and/or you know of other users on your campus experiencing problems logging into Primo, contact the UW-Madison DoIT Help Desk at 608-264-4357 to report the issue, as this may indicate a problem with Wisconsin Federation.

 If you are unable to use your username and password with other campus applications, there may be a problem with your credentials.
-See UW System - Login credentials for each campus for more information on your campus' standard credentials.
+See UW System - Login credentials for each campus (Wisconsin Federation) for more information on your campus' standard credentials.
 If you still cannot log in, contact your local campus help desk for assistance.
 Please note that for the fastest service, we recommend contacting your help desk by phone whenever possible.

 Native Campus ID Login